-A surfing lineup in Bend looks a little different than at the ocean.
+A surfing lineup at Bend’s River Wave looks a little different than at the ocean.

 Instead of sitting on their boards in the water and waiting for a wave to build and paddle into, wetsuit-clad river surfers clutch their boards and stand in line for their turn on a manmade river wave.

 The novelty wave is located in the Bend Whitewater Park at the Deschutes River near the Old Mill District.
 River surfing is popular among ocean surfers, but offers a different experience due in part to wave mechanics.

 “In the ocean, the energy of the wave is pushing you toward the beach, whereas with the river wave the water is moving toward you,” explained Tim Gross, a seasoned river and ocean surfer and physical therapist at Rebound’s East Bend Clinic.

 “There’s definitely a learning curve going from ocean to river surfing,” he added.

 While riding a wave can be exhilarating, any form of surfing has its inherent dangers.
 Before attempting to surf the river wave, it’s important to be prepared for the demands — and risks — of the sport.